-Suspect in NY library guard stabbing charged with murder
+Turn music down, library guard asked.
+Then she was stabbed.

 SPRING VALLEY, N.Y.
-(AP) - A 25-year-old man stabbed a library security guard to death in suburban New York after she told him to turn his music down, authorities said Wednesday.
+(AP) - A man stabbed a library security guard to death after she told him to turn his music down, authorities said Wednesday.

-Blanchard Glaudin has been charged with second-degree murder in Tuesday’s stabbing of Sandra Wilson inside Finkelstein Memorial Library in Spring Valley, Rockland County District Attorney Thomas E. Walsh II said.
+Blanchard Glaudin, 25, has been charged with second-degree murder in Tuesday’s stabbing of Sandra Wilson inside Finkelstein Memorial Library in Spring Valley, New York, Rockland County District Attorney Thomas E. Walsh II said.

 Glaudin was tackled by library patrons after the stabbing.
 Wilson was pronounced dead at Good Samaritan Hospital in Suffern.